Their vibrant colors were almost as bright as our smiles as the Raleigh sunflowers basked in the North Carolina sun.

 We first visited on a Sunday afternoon, which admittedly, was probably a peak time to see the premiere sunflower field in NC.
 But we couldn't worry about the crowds when we approached the beautiful expanse of summer blooms; they were there to see the same beauty we came to soak in.
-Having gone for two years and planning to go again in 2019, I have a few tips for a successful visit.
-I plan to continue updating this post each year.
+In future years, we were sure to visit on weekdays, so it was less crowded.

 The sunflowers are in Dorothea Dix Park, near the Raleigh Farmers Market just outside downtown Raleigh.
 They're open daily from dawn to dusk, including holidays.
-(Please note, however, while the park is open daily all year, the sunflowers are a seasonal attraction.
+(Please note, however, that while the park is open daily all year, the sunflowers are a seasonal attraction.
 Read on for more information.)

 GPS Address: Flowers Field at Dix Park, 2105 Umstead Drive, Raleigh, NC 27603

 Parking near the sunflower fields during the weekdays is limited to the gravel lot off Hunt Drive (use the GPS address we posted above, and you'll start to see signs within the park for where the sunflowers are) and the parking lot near the Magnolia Room (which is right off Umstead Drive, next to William Field in Dorothea Dix Park).

 This is because people who work in the buildings at the park for NC Department of Health and Human Services use the paved lots during the weekdays.
 (But there are fewer people visiting during weekdays too, so there should be ample parking in the designated visitor lots.)

 On weekends, any paved lot is fair game for parking as well.

 The walk from the gravel lot off Hunt Drive lot near the soccer field to get to the sunflowers was about 50 yards – or a couple of minutes.
 It is not far at all.
 The further inside you park to the gravel lot, the closer you are to the flower field.